 NOTE: The Dashboard estimates are strictly for the most basic version of it; the dashboard’s specific features are listed in a different worksheet page called “System Specific Features”.
 We know we will almost always need to build a dashboard, so it is taken into account here.
 But the specific functionality of it will have to be outlined in the system specific area of the document.

-Standard SaaS or large project features
+Estimating the cost of standard SaaS or large project features

 - Login and logout